 I prayed to God asking him to send me people I could socialize with, and He said ‘WALK’.

 And I did!
 I took the stroller out (I was still unsure about Babywearing then) and lo behold!
-I met other mommies and we quickly formed a bond of sorts – our children being the same age and we going through the same phase and all.
-We walked every day.
+I met other mommies and we quickly formed a bond of sorts – our children being the same age and we go through the same phase and all.
+We walked every day!

 Walking in late Pregnancy – An Act of Will

-I am now 33 weeks (8+ months) into my second pregnancy and it’s beginning to be hard to even stand for a couple of minutes – ankles swell up and knees hurt with the weight.
-I haven’t been exercising as much as I should.
+I was 33 weeks (8+ months) into my second pregnancy and beginning to be hard to even stand for a couple of minutes – ankles swell up, and knees hurt with the weight.
+I wasn’t even exercising as much as I should.

 It’s amazing how God created women’s bodies though because once the baby comes, most women do not have any memory of such pregnancy struggles.
 You are so overwhelmed with the joy of the new baby and caring for it that whatever happened during pregnancy seems like a distant dream.
 I say most women forget because there are exceptions to the rule, of course.

-Here is my Survival Guide for a Happy Pregnancy though – check it out.
+Here is my Survival Guide for a Happy Pregnancy – check it out.

 OK, I digress.
-Either way, you are duct-taped to this post and you simply must remain seated to see it all tied up together in the course of this post.
+Either way, you are duct-taped to this post and you simply must remain seated to see it all tied up together in due course …